radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/link-groups/computed-group-membership.md

 ---
 title: Define computed group membership in Global Identity Builder
-description: Define computed group membership in Global Identity Builder
+description: Learn how to define a computed attribute for a group membership attribute to remap the user DNs to reference/match the naming used in the Global Identity Builder project.
 ---

 # Define computed group membership in Global Identity Builder